ekiraya/osTickets-Installation/README.md

 <h2>Installation process</h2>

-<p>For installing osTickets, we gotta start by downloading the necessary files to our vm/computer.</p>
+<p>For installing osTickets, we gotta start by downloading the necessary files to our vm/computer, im personally using a vm so hencefoward i will be saying our vm.</p>
 <p>For this porpuse we could either go and search for them ourselves or download the zip files that the kind souls of the internet had create for us, the later is the simplest one so thats what im going to be using.</p>
 <a href="https://drive.usercontent.google.com/download?id=1b3RBkXTLNGXbibeMuAynkfzdBC1NnqaD&export=download&authuser=0">osTikcets installation files</a>
 <br>